elyadlezmi/RNA2CM/README.md

 RNA2CM is a tool for the identification of cancer-related mutations from RNA-seq data

 ## Installation
 1| Nextflow and Docker (Singularity for execution on SLURM-clusters) are the only pre-requisites for the RNA2CM tool.
 Install both if needed and make sure they are properly running on your system.
-If the following commands to not generate any error message you are good to go.
+If the following commands do not generate any error message you are good to go.
 ```bash
 nextflow run hello # test that nextflow is working
 docker run hello-world # test that docker is working